Iraneus/betamedneed/index.md

 # For better outcomes

-Medneed is on track to enable more than a million clinicians in local communities deliver improved quality of care using a human-centered and tech-enabled system.
+Medneed is on track to enable more than a million clinicians in local communities deliver improved quality of care using a human-centered and tech-enabled clincal support system.